Outlook-iotbpl0e

 Siwema Paul

-Chiku Swalehe had the opportunity to go back to school after years of dropping out, thanks to the Elimu Haina Mwisho programme.
-She was not stopped by the obstacles encountered, and when she found the opportunity to resume her studies while her child could stay in the FDC daycare, she did not hesitate.
+Chiku Swalehe had the opportunity to go back to school years after dropping out, through the Elimu Haina Mwisho programme.
+She encountered resistance and obstacles on the way, but when she found the opportunity to resume her studies, while her child could stay in the FDC daycare, she did not hesitate.

 Education is everything, education is an asset […] Elimu Haina Mwisho gives you the ability and confident to work on any opportunity that will arise